March 25, 2020

 As always, ABCN will conduct credential reviews on a case by case basis and we note that nearly all current trainees will face an unavoidable disruption in clinical service time.
 We ask that when a fellow from this era applies for board certification, the training director includes in the letter of recommendation an indication of how training was maintained during this unprecedented time.
 For now, this means that trainees should document the amount of time missed and any compensatory activities that took place.
 For example, some sites have fellows working on individual research projects now, but when they can resume clinical service they will devote a greater than usual percentage of time to clinical care to “make up” for lost time.
 We leave it to each site to work out what is in their (and their trainees’) best interest to meet training goals and competency in clinical practice.

 There remains uncertainty as to how long the COVID-19 pandemic will impact clinical neuropsychology training activities, and we appreciate everyone’s flexibility and creativity in educating and supporting the next generation of practitioners.
 ABCN will continue to provide updates in the event that extended interruptions to residency training are necessary in the months ahead.
-For now, trainees and training supervisors who have any questions are encouraged to contact Dr. Kathleen Fuchs, ABCN Credential Review Committee Chair (firstname.lastname@example.org).
+For now, trainees and training supervisors who have any questions are encouraged to contact Dr. Douglas Bodin, ABCN Credential Review Committee Chair (firstname.lastname@example.org).

 ABCN Executive Committee